A long-term alternative formula for a stochastic stock price model: Introduction

-The Black-Scholes-Merton (BSM) theory has been considered the standard model of prices in finalcial markets \cite{bs,merton}.
+The Black-Scholes-Merton (BSM) theory has been considered the standard model of prices in financial markets \cite{black73,merton73}.
 The Black-Scholes (BS) formula gives the price of a European call option, i.e., the right to buy a stock on a future day.
-This formula is derived under the assumptions of the BSM theory, e.g., a constant riskless rate, a geometric Brownian motion with constant drift and volatility, no dividends, no arbitrage opportunity, no commissions and transactions costs, and a frictionless market \cite{hull}.
+This formula is derived under the assumptions of the BSM theory, i.e, a constant riskless rate, a geometric Brownian motion with constant drift and volatility, no dividends, no arbitrage opportunity, no commissions and transactions costs, and a frictionless market \cite{hull18}.
 Although the BSM theory has been generally successful and widely accepted, some shortcomings of the BS formula, including the long-term prediction, have become clear over the past decades.
-Although most of the shortcomings may originate from the assumptions of the BSM theory, here we accept them valid as they have little to do with the point we make.
-Instead, we cast doubt on practicality of the fundamental concept in probability theory, the expected value.
-The expectation value may deviate from a middle of the distribution owing to its strong dependence on outliers, extremely large values of extremely small probabilities.
-In biology, e.g., of population growth in stochastic environments, it is widely acknowledged that the use of the expected value can give a completely erroneous picture of nearly every population \cite{lc}.
-Instead of the arithmetic mean (the expected value), the gometric mean of growth rates (geometric mean fitness) provides a satisfactory picture of population growth \cite{yc,yc93,jy,yttit}.
-For example, risk-spreading strategies in animals have been understood in terms of geometric mean fitness \cite{jy,yy}.
-We thus propose a better alternative to the current BS formula using the median of the distribution in the BSM theory.

-Suppose that population size $S_t$ at time $t$ varies in the multiplicative manner $S_{t+1}=l_t S_t$, where the rate $l_t$ varies according to a probability distribution \cite{lc,yc,yimt}.
-If the rates at different times are independent of each other, the expected value of $S_t$ is given by
+Many models have been introduced to overcome the shortcomings originating from the assumptions of the BSM theory \cite{hull18}.
+Among others, a local volatility model \cite{dupire94} and stochastic volatility models \cite{heston93,gatheral06} are important generalizations to relax the assumption of constant volatility.
+While these specific points should be addressed on their merits, the purpose of the present study is to approach from a more general perspective to this matter.
+We cast doubt on a methodological presupposition in deriving the stock price formula, that is, the practicality of the fundamental concept in probability theory, the expected value.
+In short, we question if the expected value is really expected.
+In various fields facing similar issues, it is generally acknowledged that the expected value of random variables can happen to deviate significantly from a middle of the distribution owing to its strong dependence on outliers, i.e., extremely large values that occur with extremely small probabilities.
+This strong dependence may cause a serious bias toward the overestimation of what is actually expected.
+In particular, expected value should deviate appreciably from the expectation of market participants, because the future value of stock prices is almost certainly plagued with outliers.
+Nonetheless, expected value is undoubtedly a key concept in economics and finance.
+Thus, we find it worthwhile to seek knowledge from remote fields where this problematic situation has been coped with.